Geraldkigotho/NLP-tweet-sentiment-project/README.md

 Investigate negative sentiments toward Apple to discover where the issue is.

-Deploy and constant evaluation of the Random Forest for binary classification and Stacking Classifier for multiclass problems; continuously as well as regular refining the models
+Deployment and constant evaluation of the Random Forest for binary classification and Stacking Classifier for multiclass problems; continuously as well as regular refining the models

 Conduct regular sentiment analysis to track brand perception changes.

+## Deployment of the stacking classifier

+Using streamlit we were able to deploy our model here is the [link](https://testapp-2oycxwq2pw59kqtcbtxaeg.streamlit.app/)

 ## Repository breakdown